Two children with Ottobock leg prostheses spending time outdoors.

 Components for kids

-Whether they need a full prosthetic arm or just a prosthetic hand, your child deserves a device that’s built for both their boundless energy and their curious minds — including all the ways they’re learning to feel comfortable and confident in themselves.
+Whether they require a complete prosthetic arm or a hand solution, your child deserves a device that’s built for both their boundless energy and their curious minds, including all the ways they’re learning to feel comfortable and confident in themselves.
+The right prosthesis should encourage confidence, independence and comfort at every stage of childhood.
+Here are a few to kid-tested options to consider:

 Below-elbow prosthesis